H Yoga Mat (Hot Yoga): Best Picks for Grip & Durability

 Key Features of a Sweat-Proof Yoga Mat (Based on Reviews)

 Grip is the cornerstone of any yoga mat designed for heat.
-For instance, brands like Liforme use polyurethane (PU) tops that get grippier when wet, perfect for sweaty sessions.
+For instance, brands like Liforme use polyurethane (PU) tops that can feel grippier when wet, which many find helpful for sweaty sessions.
 Other materials include:

-• Polyurethane (PU): Offers unmatched wet and dry grip, often paired with natural rubber for stability.
+• Polyurethane (PU): Offers excellent wet and dry grip, often paired with natural rubber for stability.

 • Natural Rubber: Grippy, sustainable, and firm, ideal for most hot yoga practices.